 The driving time alone is around 13 hours without stopping – but of course, you have to sleep and eat!
 Plus, you will want to stop and take detours from the main road on this road trip, due to the many spectacular sights along the way.

-On my Iceland Ring Road trip, I had planned to complete it in 8 or 9 days, but a date-specific opportunity came up in Reykjavik (this was the opportunity to fly over the Fagradalsfjall eruption, so I had to take it!).
+On my Iceland Ring Road trip, I had planned to complete it in 8 or 9 days, but a date-specific opportunity came up in Reykjavik (this was the opportunity to take scenic flight in Iceland over the Fagradalsfjall eruption, so I had to take it!).
 This meant I had to do it sooner to make it to Reykjavik on time – so I drove the Ring Road in 7 days.
 I say I drove it, ha!
 Truthfully, my husband drove all of it, as I don’t know how to drive.
-He is wonderful, is’t he?
+He is wonderful, isn’t he?

-Based on this experience, I think a week is the minimum you need and that’s why I created this Iceland Ring Road 7 Day Itinerary.
-In 7 days, you will be driving a lot each day but you will be able to see the main sights in each area.
-Any less than 7 days and I think you will be rushing and having to skip some great attractions because you won’t have time for them all.
+Based on this experience, I think a week is the minimum you need and that’s why I created this Iceland Ring Road 7-day itinerary.
+In seven days, you will be driving a lot each day but you will be able to see the main sights in each area.
+Any less than seven days and I think you will be rushing and having to skip some great attractions because you won’t have time for them all.

 I think, ideally, you’d take slightly more time than a week, so I have included some extra things you could add to the itinerary if you have time to do Iceland’s Ring Road in 10 days.
 These are based on my experiences from my previous Iceland trip.

 People visit Iceland all year round, though the peak season is June to August, which is Iceland’s summer.
-Although prices are higher at this time, as I said in my post about visiting Iceland without going bankrupt, I think summer can be good value.
+Although prices are higher at this time, as I said in my post about visiting Iceland on a budget, I think summer can be good value.
 This is because the days are so long (Iceland has near 24-hour daylight in the height of summer), meaning you can see a lot more in any one day compared to the cheaper, colder, darker seasons.

-I have only travelled to Iceland in summer (June for my first visit and August for my second) and my itineraries assume you’re driving in the summer months.
+I have only travelled to Iceland in summer (June for my first visit and July/August for my second) and my Iceland Ring Road itinerary assumes you’re driving in the summer months.

 However, if you are really keen to see the northern lights, you’ll need to go in in colder seasons when the nights are darker.
 But you may need a 4×4 car in the winter, due to snow on the roads, especially in the north of Iceland.
 You may also need to adjust the schedule to account for fewer daylight hours.

-If you’re doing Iceland on a budget, you could choose to camp to save money.
+If you’re exploring Iceland on a budget, you could choose to camp to save money.
 Alternatively, you could stay in hostels, budget hotels or in Airbnbs.